Ladybug & Cat Noir: The Movie: Plot

 Marinette initially refuses to continue being Ladybug, but Hawk Moth recruits more villains to cause havoc.
-Gathering the courage to fight, Marinette transforms once again, and defeats them, alongside Cat Noir.
+Gathering the courage to fight, Marinette transforms once again and defeats them alongside Cat Noir.

 After defeating all of the akumatized villains Hawk Moth has sent their way, the two superheroes build the confidence to ask out their respective crush; Marinette confesses her feelings to Adrien, whilst Cat Noir confesses his love to Ladybug.
 Being unaware of their true identities, neither confession goes well, damaging their teamwork.
-While hurting from his rejection, Adrien lashes out at his father for being neglectful.
+While hurt by his rejection, Adrien lashes out at his father for being neglectful.

-Desperate, Hawk Moth akumatizes himself and begins wreaking havoc on Paris, prompting Ladybug and Cat Noir to go into action, though not as a united team.
+Desperate, Gabriel becomes Hawk Moth once more and akumatizes himself and begins wreaking havoc on Paris, prompting Ladybug and Cat Noir to go into action, though not as a united team.
 The heroes are overwhelmed, and Ladybug has her earrings taken, but Marinette manages to briefly power through to save Cat Noir from Hawk Moth.
 When Cat Noir's mask is damaged, a horrified Hawk Moth discovers that Adrien is Cat Noir and renounces his Miraculous powers.
-Gabriel explains himself to Adrien and repents and realizes that the "power stronger than death" was referring to love.
-Seeing him remorseful for his actions, Adrien forgives his father and reconciles with him, while Marinette reclaims her earrings and returns the Butterfly Miraculous to Wang Fu.
+Gabriel explains himself to Adrien and tearfully repents, realizing that the "power stronger than death" was referring to love.
+Seeing him remorseful for his actions, Adrien forgives his father and reconciles with him, while Marinette reclaims her earrings and returns the Butterfly Miraculous to Fu.
 Ladybug is then able to utilize the full extent of her power of creation using love and repairs all the damage done to Paris.
-Gabriel is exposed publicly as Hawk Moth and arrested, while Marinette returns to her family.
+Gabriel is exposed publicly as Hawk Moth and arrested while Marinette returns to her family.

-Weeks pass, and the day of the Winter Ball arrives.
+Weeks pass and the day of the Winter Ball arrives.
 Marinette arrives in a beautiful dress much to the crowd's pleasure.
 She finds Adrien, revealing that she knows his identity, having seen his reconciliation during the fight, and reveals her identity as well.
 They then share a first kiss.

 At the Agreste Mansion, Nathalie Sancoeur, the Agrestes' assistant, enters a hidden room in Gabriel's office.
-Inside is the body of Adrien's mother, wearing the Peacock Miraculous.
+Inside is the body of Emilie, who is wearing the Peacock Miraculous.
 A voice-over from Gabriel instructs her to keep it a secret.